 Purpose

 Home/hospital instruction provides educational services to students who cannot attend school for extended periods due to temporary or recurring conditions, including fractures, surgical recuperation, or other physical, health, or mental conditions.
 An “extended period” refers to an absence for more than five (5) consecutive school days.
+For a student admitted to an inpatient facility, the student may receive home/hospital instruction effective on the date of admittance.

 For purposes of KRS 157.360, a student who receives home/hospital instruction for a minimum of two (2) instructional sessions per week, with a minimum of one (1) hour of instruction per session, by a certified teacher provided by the Board, shall equal the student attending five (5) days in school.
 An instructional session may be delivered in person, electronically, or through other means established in regulation.
 A parent/guardian or responsible adult must be present in the home/hospital room during the time the home/hospital teacher is present or is otherwise delivering instruction.